-Funds Committed \$ 3,570,230 % of approved 69% Funds Disbursed \$1,224,908 % of approved 24% Forecast final date 30 April 2011 Delay (months) 19
+Funds Committed \$ 4,916,003.84 % of approved 9 5% Funds Disbursed \$2,712,552.87 % of approved 5.
+3% Forecast final date 31 July 2011 Delay (months) 2 2

 Direct Beneficiaries Number of Beneficiaries % of planned (current status)

 Men

 Women

 Children

 IDPs Up to 148 families NA

 Others Up to 148 families of Returnees NA

 Indirect beneficiaries Host communities

-Employment generation None as yet since construction works are yet to commence
+Employment generation (men/women) None as yet since construction

-(men/women)
+works are yet to commence

-Quantitative achievements against obj ectives and results % of planned Improved and enhanced standard of living for up to 296 IDPs/Returnees families through construction of up to 296 low-cost shelter units for IDPS/Returnees on MoDM allocated land (as temporary accommodation) in Babylon, Thi Qar, Wassit and Erbil.
+Quantitative achievements again st objectives and results % of planned Improved and enhanced standard of living for up to 296 IDPs/Returnees families through construction of up to 296 low- cost shelter units for IDPS/Returnees on MoDM allocated land (as temporary accommodation) in Babylon, Thi Qar, Wassit and Erbil.
 Consultations with Babil and Najaf.
 Land has been acquired in four governorates and decisions have been taken to redistribute the proposed no. of housing units.
 A review of Iraqi shelter prototypes has been carried out.
 Designs of shelter units for all four governorates have been completed.
 Detailed site planning based on field survey data is presently on going.
 A modality for cost sharing between UN-HABITAT and local authorities in Erbil has been reached for constructing 64 shelter units in the governorate.
 In Erbil: IDPP-ERB-001 Construction of (41) houses for IDP/returnees in Soran District.
 Works completed 100%, and handed over.
 IDPP-ERB-002 Construction of (23) houses for IDP/returnees in Soran District.
 Works completed 100%, and handed over.
-A meeting was held with Erbil Deputy Governo on, 21st October 2010, to discuss the "beneficiary selection criteria" and to set a committee for this purpose.
+A meeting was held with Erbil Deputy Governor on, 21st October 2010, to discuss the "beneficiary selection criteria" and to set a committee for this purpose.
 The committee was set on 30th November 2010.
 Another meeting was held on 12 December 2010 with Soran commissioner for the same purpose to facilitate the role of the above committee.
-Serious delays were encountered while awaiting land to be allocated in Thiqar, Babylon and Wassit: Bids were received in Amman during the last week of May and first week of June.
-Tender review and analysis were completed with the recommendation packages sent to HQ to obtain the approval of authorization to award contracts to the best and lowest bid.
-HQ advised to rebid all packages sent previously as follows: IDP/HIL/001, was sent to HQ requesting authorization to award contracts (04-Oct-10) 50%
+66% selection criteria and to define the mechanism for data collection process about the IDP families in the area.